zcrossoverz/manga-lib/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Manga Scraper is a library that allows you to easily scrape manga content from various websites.
+manga-lib is a library that allows you to easily scrape manga content from various websites.

 ## Features